-&lt;sup>5 Decision (D).
+5 Decision (D).
 20-12-031 (Dec.
 2020) reserves \$5 million of quarterly auction proceeds from 2022 through 2023 (for a total of \$40 million) to fund monetary incentives for biomethane projects to interconnect to the IOU natural gas pipeline system.
 D. 22-02-025 (Feb.
-2022) reserves \$40 million of 2022 auction proceeds to develop at least two pilot projects for the conversion of biomass to bio-synthetic natural gas for pipeline injection.
+2022) reserves \$40 million of 2022 auction proceeds to develop pilot projects for the conversion of waste biomass to bio-synthetic natural gas for pipeline injection.
 D. 22-04-036 (April 2022) reserves \$40 million of 2023 auction proceeds to fund incentives for heat pump water heaters distributed through the Self-Generation Incentive Program.

-Figure 1: NGS IOU Use of 2015-2022 Allocated Allowance Value (\$5.7 billion).6
+Figure 1: NGS IOU Use of 2015-2023 Allocated Allowance Value (\$6.8 billion).6

-Through 2022, investor-owned NG suppliers have received approximately 5.7 billion dollars in allocated allowance value over the history of the Program, which either has been spent on eligible activities or remains unspent and is reserved for spending on specific programs in future years.
-Figure 1 shows that of the total vintage 2015-2022 allowance value that has been received or reserved, 55% was used directly for Program compliance and 8% was netted against 2015-2017 Program costs.
-32% was returned to residential households as annual California Climate Credits.
-4% remains unspent and is reserved for spending on GHG reduction activities in future years.
-1% has been used for either administrative and outreach costs, or to fund building electrification incentives distributed through the BUILD and TECH programs.
+Through 2023, investor-owned NG suppliers have received approximately 6.8 billion dollars in allocated allowance value over the history of the Program, which either has been spent on eligible activities or remains unspent and is reserved for spending on specific programs in future years.
+Figure 1 shows that of the total vintage 2015-2023 allowance value that has been received or reserved, 52% was used directly for Program compliance and 7% was netted against 2015-2017 Program costs.
+36% was returned to residential households as annual California Climate Credits.
+4% remains unspent, most of which is reserved for spending on GHG reduction activities in future years.
+1% has been used for either administrative and outreach costs or GHG reduction activities, including building electrification incentives distributed through the BUILD and TECH programs.